MAGS Distinguished Thesis Award Procedure

 Note that the Graduate School has access to all theses electronically, so the thesis is not needed to nominate a student.

-Nomination packets are due by 4pm, October 3rd, 2013 to Debra Charlesworth in the Graduate School via e-mail or campus mail.
+Nomination packets are due by 4pm, October 17, 2014 to the Graduate School via e-mail (email@example.com) or campus mail (address to Debra Charlesworth).
 Eligible students with a complete nomination packet will be evaluated by a panel of faculty from the University.

 Recipients of the MAGS Distinguished Master’s Thesis Award will receive: